sudharsan-sathyaprabhu/PRODIGY_SD_01/README.md

-# Temperature Connversion Program
+#Implement a Simple Contact Management System

 ## Description

-Temperature Conversion Program: Temperature Conversion Program: A program that converts temperatures between Celsius, Fahrenheit, and Kelvin scales.
-The program should prompt the user to input a temperature value and the original unit of measurement.
-It should then convert the temperature to the other two units and display the converted values to the user.
+Develop a program that allows users to store and manage contact information.
+The program should provide options to add a new contact by entering their name, phone number, and email address.
+It should also allow users to view their contact list, edit existing contacts, and delete contacts if needed.
+The program should store the contacts in memory or in a file for persistent storage.

 ## Features

-- User Input Handling
-- Unit Conversion Functions
+- Add Contact
+- View Contact List
-- Conversion Formulas
+- Edit Contact
-- Result Display
+- Delete Contact
+- Save Contacts to File
+- Load Contacts from File
-- Error Handling
+- Search Contact
-- Main Function
+- Exit Program

 ## Installation and Usage